malex19889/Project2/README.md

 </p>
 </h2>

-AudioFiler is a mobile-first application that allows a user to create an account, search an API for albums, and store those albums within a database to then be returned as the user's collection.
+AudioFiler is a mobile-first album catalogging application.
+It allows a user to create an account, search an API for albums, and store those albums within a database to then be returned as the user's collection.

 ## Motivation